Bovine spongiform encephalopathy: Europe

 Cattle are naturally herbivores, eating grasses.
 In modern industrial cattle-farming, though, various commercial feeds are used, which may contain ingredients including antibiotics, hormones, pesticides, fertilizers, and protein supplements.
-The use of meat and bone meal, produced from the ground and cooked leftovers of the slaughtering process, as well as from the carcasses of sick and injured animals such as cattle or sheep, as a protein supplement in cattle feed was widespread in Europe prior to about 1987.
+The use of meat and bone meal, produced from the ground and cooked leftovers of the slaughtering process, as well as from the carcasses of sick and injured animals, such as cattle or sheep, as a protein supplement in cattle feed was widespread in Europe prior to about 1987.
 Worldwide, soybean meal is the primary plant-based protein supplement fed to cattle.
-However, soybeans do not grow well in Europe, so cattle raisers throughout Europe turned to the cheaper animal byproduct feeds as an alternative.
-The British Inquiry dismissed suggestions that changes to processing might have increased the infectious agents in cattle feed, saying, "changes in process could not have been solely responsible for the emergence of BSE, and changes in regulation were not a factor at all."
-(The prion causing BSE is not destroyed by food heat treatment.)
+However, soybeans do not grow well in Europe, so cattle raisers throughout Europe turned to the cheaper animal by-product feeds as an alternative.
+The British inquiry dismissed suggestions that changes to processing might have increased the infectious agents in cattle feed, saying, "changes in process could not have been solely responsible for the emergence of BSE, and changes in regulation were not a factor at all" (the prion causing BSE is not destroyed by food heat treatment).